-Noël is a writer with over a decade of experience in varied environments: as book editor for an education company, in academia, as corporate communicator, and for nonprofit organizations.
-Originally from the West Coast of the United States, she now lives in Zürich with her Swiss husband and French dog.
+Noël is a writer, researcher, and educator with over a decade of experience in varied environments: as book editor for an education company, as philosophy instructor, and as communicator within a corporation.
+Originally from the West Coast of the United States, she now lives in Zürich, Switzerland, with her Swiss husband and French dog.
 She tends to stay near the 47th parallel north, having previously lived in Seattle and Paris.

 Noël is currently writing a book for young people about love, drawing upon philosophy, literature, and pop culture.